soutaro/querly/README.md

 * Should not use `Customer#update_mail` but 30x faster `Customer.update_all_email` (Slower `#update_mail` is left just for existing code, but new code should not use it)
 * Should not use `root_url` without `locale:` parameter
-* Should not `Net::HTTP` for Web API calls, but use `HTTPClient`
+* Should not use `Net::HTTP` for Web API calls, but use `HTTPClient`

 These local rule violations will be found during code review.
 Reviewers will ask commiter to revise, commiter will fix, fine.
 Really?
-It should be boring and time consuming.
+It is boring and time consuming.
 We need some automation!

-However, that rules cannot be standard.
+However, that rules cannot be the standard.
-They only make sense in your project.
+They make sense only in your project.
 Okay, start writing a plug-in for RuboCop? (or other checking tools)

 Instead of writing RuboCop plug-in, just define a Querly rule in a few lines of YAML.